Vision and Scope

 This publishing initiative proposed in this pan-Wesleyan hymnal is a first hymnal ever undertaken that incorporates the overlapping hymn-singing practices of the historic Wesleyan-Methodist-Holiness traditions.
 The scope of this work encompasses the core musical heritage of the North American expressions of these great denominational traditions of the Christian faith.

-The overarching editorial vision is to draw together hymns which emphasize the doctrinal richness of our traditions which are often identified as “sanctifying grace”; “the love of God”; or “Holy love”; or “the transforming power of the Holy Spirit.”
+The overarching editorial vision is to draw together hymns that emphasize the doctrinal richness of our traditions, which are often identified as “sanctifying grace”; “the love of God”; or “Holy love”; or “the transforming power of the Holy Spirit.”
 A heavy emphasis on the hymns of Charles and John Wesley will mark this collection as a return to traditional Methodist roots.

-The methodology for the establishing of the core selections is the examination and comparison of the hymn title and first lines indexes of the hymnals of the most current hymnals of the Church of the Nazarene (1973), the Free Methodist Church (1951), the Wesleyan Church (1951), the Salvation Army (1949), The United Methodist Church (1989), and The Celebration Hymnal (a commercial hymnal published in 1986 by Word Publishing) which contains a special Free Methodist supplemental section.
+Our methodology for establishing the core selections was the examination and comparison of the hymn title and first lines indexes of the hymnals of the most current hymnals of the Church of the Nazarene (1973), the Free Methodist Church (1951), the Wesleyan Church (1951), the Salvation Army (1949), The United Methodist Church (1989), and The Celebration Hymnal (a commercial hymnal published in 1986 by Word Publishing) which contains a special Free Methodist supplemental section.
 The previously published Asbury Hymnal will also provide a solid core of hymns from which to start the selection process.

 Due to supply chain issues, frequency of reprints, and choices of color, quantities may be limited.